-However, there are ways to help ease the overall financial burden facing students and their families.
-Here are some of the top tips to help defray the cost of college in the United States.
+The good news is that there are ways to help ease the overall financial burden facing students and their families.
+Here are some of the top tips to help defray those costs.

-There isn’t one best way to pay for college; the right option for you depends on your financial circumstances.
-When considering how best to fund your education, consider the following options:
+There isn’t one best way to pay for college.
+The right option for you depends on your financial circumstances.
+When considering how to pay for college, consider the following options:

 - Prioritize payments.